This homemade Cannoli Cake is a moist layer cake with all the classic cannoli flavors you love!

 - Reserve ⅓ cup of ricotta cream.
 Then spread the rest of the cream all over the cake beginning with the sides then covering the top.

-- Press more chocolate chips onto the side of the cake and arranged filled cannoli shells on top spacing apart evenly.
+- Press more chocolate chips onto the side of the cake.
+This will take time and patience and can be left off if preferred.
+Arrange filled cannoli shells on top spacing apart evenly.

 - Fill a piping bag fitted with a star tube with remaining ricotta cream and pipe 6 stars in between the cannoli on top of the cake.